24 Kid-Friendly Minute to Win It Games

 Cookie Face

-I can’t tell you how much kids love this one—it’s guaranteed laughter.
-Each kid puts a cookie on their forehead and has to wiggle their face until the cookie lands in their mouth—NO HANDS ALLOWED.
+I can’t tell you how much everyone loved this one when we played.
+It’s guaranteed laughter.
+Each player puts a cookie on their forehead and has to wiggle their face until the cookie lands in their mouth, NO HANDS ALLOWED.

 Ping Pong Toss

 This game is all about aim and patience.
-Set up plastic cups in a triangle formation (like bowling pins) and have kids bounce ping pong balls into the cups.
-The goal?
-Get as many in as possible within a minute.
+Set up plastic cups in a triangle formation (like bowling pins) and have players bounce ping-pong balls into the cups.
+The goal is to get as many in as possible within a minute.

-One time, my nephew got zero balls in for 50 seconds—then suddenly, he got three in a row just before time ran out.
-The whole room erupted in cheers.
+One time, my nephew got zero balls in for 50 seconds, then suddenly, he got three in a row just before time ran out.
+The whole room was in cheers.

-Mom Tip: Make it easier by placing the cups closer or using larger cups for younger kids.
+Mom Tip: Make it easier by placing the cups closer or using larger cups.

 Marshmallow Scoop

 This one is hilarious and tricky.
-Give kids a spoon in their mouth and have them transfer as many marshmallows as possible from one bowl to another—NO HANDS.
+Give the player a spoon in their mouth and have them transfer as many marshmallows as possible from one bowl to another, NO HANDS.

-The first time we played, the kids kept dropping marshmallows before they even reached the second bowl.
-One kid ended up just bouncing marshmallows everywhere.
+The first time we played, everyone kept dropping marshmallows before they even reached the second bowl, and there were bouncing marshmallows everywhere.

 Mom Tip: If it’s too hard, let them use their hands to hold the spoon handle.